Ira Glass: This American Life

 Early on, the idea was to make a show telling stories of "nobody who's famous, nothing you've ever heard of, nothing in the news".
 The everyday stories would be placed between works from journalists, fiction authors, or performing artists.
-Glass invited David Sedaris to read his essays on the program before producing Sedaris' commentaries on NPR and contributing to Sedaris's success as an independent author.
+Glass invited David Sedaris to read his essays on the program before producing Sedaris's commentaries on NPR and contributing to Sedaris's success as an independent author.
 The show—then called Your Radio Playhouse—first aired on November 17, 1995; the episode was titled "New Beginnings".
 It included interviews with talk-show host Joe Franklin and Shirley Glass—who maintained her position that her son should consider work in television because of his resemblance to Hugh Grant—as well as stories by Kevin Kelly (the founding editor of Wired) and performance artist Lawrence Steger.
 The show's name changed to This American Life beginning with the episode on March 21, 1996, and was syndicated nationally in June 1996 by Public Radio International after NPR passed on it.

 Glass devoted himself to the effort by making the daily commute from his North Side apartment and spending 70 to 80 hours per week in the offices on the Navy Pier.

 The show quickly received wide acclaim and is often credited with changing the landscape of journalistic radio in the US.
 It won a Peabody Award within six months of its first broadcast for excellence in broadcast media.
 The fictional pieces were gradually replaced with more reporting in a storytelling format, such as in the show's coverage of victims of Hurricane Katrina.
 Over the years, guest contributors included Dave Eggers, Sarah Vowell, Michael Chabon, Tobias Wolff, Anne Lamott and Spalding Gray.
 On November 17, 2005, This American Life reached its tenth anniversary and the following week, in celebration, broadcast for the first time outside of Chicago.